tsevasa/pyWannier90/README.md

 	```
 	make
 	```
-- Modify the path of libwannier90 in pyWannier90.py (in /pyscf/pbc/tools or in /mcu/wannier90)
+- Modify the path of libwannier90 in pyWannier90.py (in /pyscf/pbc/tools or in /mcu/wannier90) (Note by Andreas: Do this by adding /wannier90-xxx and /pyWannier90/src to $PATH or $PYTHONPATH)

-- Test libwannier90 library:
+- Test libwannier90 and pywannier90 libraries:
 	```
-	python -c "import libwannier90"		#Should return nothing if the compilation was successful
+	python -c "import pywannier90"		#Should return nothing if the compilation was successful
 	```

 ## How to cite?